Skip to content

 time_complexity.rb

-Like exponential order, logarithmic order also frequently appears in recursive functions.
-The code below forms a recursive tree of height \(\log_2 n\):
+Like exponential order, logarithmic order also commonly appears in recursive functions.
+The following code forms a recursion tree of height \(\log_2 n\):

 time_complexity.py